-The Society follows the deferral method of accounting for government grants and other contributions.
+The Society follows the deferral method of accounting for contributions.
 Restricted contributions are recognized as revenue in the year in which the related expenses are incurred.
 Unrestricted contributions are recognized as revenue if the amount to be received can be reasonably estimated and collection is reasonably assured.
-Donations are recognized as collected.